 At Grandview Ranch, we raise high-quality mountain-grown Colorado horse hay to sell to our discriminating buyers.
 Our buyers like our pesticide-free premium-quality horse hay because their horses love it!
 While many hay farms grow a monoculture of orchard grass, brome, or alfalfa, our fields are a mountain mixture of brome, orchard grass, fescue, timothy, a bit of clover, a generous helping of alfalfa, and several different native mountain grass species.
 Your horse won't be eating the exact same diet day after day after day.
 There will be some variety in your horse's daily intake.

 We try our best to serve our markets.
 Shipping small square bales is admittedly a hassle, but we will do it for you.
 Much of our hay is baled into 3'x3'x8' big square bales, which are easy to stack, load, and ship.
 However, not all horse barns have the equipment available to unload big square bales, which require a good-sized tractor.
 The bales weigh between 700 pounds and 800 pounds each.
-Consequently, we also bale small square bales that weigh an average of 55-60 pounds.
-These bales are easy for a smaller person to handle and are easy to feed.
 We do not ship loads smaller than a semi load, which is between 650 and 750 bales.
 If you need a smaller load, call us and we can refer you to one of our sources in Denver where you can buy smaller quantities.